 - An unexpired UC Davis Division of Continuing and Professional Education I-20 with a recent travel signature from an Immigration Adviser (within the last six months)

 It may not be necessary to extend an expired visa when traveling to Canada or Mexico for fewer than 30 days.

 Students must maintain a valid passport at all times.
 It is the student's responsibility to renew it before it expires.

 United States government regulations require that students notify UC Davis Division of Continuing and Professional Education Immigration Services of any change of address within 10 days.
 This should be done through an email to email@example.com.

 Failure to do so is considered a violation of immigration status.
 Therefore, it is very important to remember to report changes of address as soon as they occur.

-Please note: Students who are not United States citizens or permanent residents of the United States must obtain an F-1 student visa in order to attend UC Davis Continuing and Professional Education.
-Non-United States citizens entering the country with a visitor visa (B-1/B-2) or under the Visa Waiver Program (VWP) are not permitted to engage in full-time study.
+Please note: Students who are not citizens or permanent residents of the United States must obtain an F-1 student visa in order to attend UC Davis Continuing and Professional Education.
+Foreign citizens entering the country with a visitor visa (B-1/B-2) or under the Visa Waiver Program (VWP) are not permitted to engage in full-time study.
 Learn more.

 If you have any questions please contact UC Davis Continuing and Professional Education Immigration Services firstname.lastname@example.org.
 Our Immigration Services staff will also provide you with additional information at the mandatory immigration orientation.
 Read more about studying in the United States.